redwoodjs/redwood/docs/docs/services.md

 }
 ```

 The above is the simplest usage example.
-If you need to pass a `where`, or any other structure that `findMany()` accepts, include a `conditions` object as your third argument:
+If you need to pass a `where`, or any other object that `findMany()` accepts, include a `conditions` key in an object as the third argument:

 ```js
 const post = ({ id }) => {